-On Thursday 27th April a community of over 40 international and national non-profit organizations are launching a ‘Call to Action on investing in disability-inclusive education.’
+On Thursday 27th April a community of over 40 international and national non-profit organisations are launching a ‘Call to Action on investing in disability-inclusive education.’
 This initiative was started by the International Disability and Development Consortium (IDDC) Inclusive Education Task Group as part of the #CostingEquity campaign to galvanise world-wide support for increased financing to realise the right to inclusive education for girls and boys with disabilities.

 Over 32 million children with disabilities in low and middle income countries are out of school – that’s more than three times the entire population of Sweden.
 Those who are in school are generally educated in segregated settings that do not promote inclusion in their communities and attainment of learning outcomes that would secure them a decent livelihood.
 The exclusion of these children has a devastating impact on whole societies and economies.